Mobile Asset Management: Tough and Getting Tougher

 However, most enterprises cannot view their mobile footprint across the entire enterprise using a single software system.
 Device manufactures provide their own tools, and help desks often use an entirely different database as well.
 The result is a disparate collection of older data streaming from different systems that must be manually aggregated to understand the performance of mobility against stated goals.
 This time-consuming and resource-intensive data consolidation often produces reports based on information that is days, if not weeks, old.

 Managed Mobile Service providers (MMS) offer a unique value to enterprises eager to better understand their mobile ecosystem’s performance.
-Because MMS providers, such as Stratix, provide Lifecycle Management and Support services across a wide and diverse array of device manufacturers, they have a unique ability to consolidate all mobile device and mobile services data.
-As a result, MMS providers can offer a single pane of glass enterprise-wide to show how mobility is performing.
-Stratix’ itrac360™ is an enterprise-wide visibility and management system that works across multiple mobile device manufacturers to provide, in real time, insights and analytics into how well mobile devices, applications, users and managed services are performing.
+Because MMS providers, such as Stratix, provide Mobile Lifecycle Management and Mobile Help Desk services across a wide and diverse array of device manufacturers, they have a unique ability to consolidate all mobile device and mobile services data.
+As a result, MMS providers can offer a single pane of glass enterprise-wide to show how mobility is performing. itrac360™ from Stratix is an enterprise-wide visibility and management system that works across multiple mobile device manufacturers to provide insights and analytics on mobile devices, applications, users and managed services in real time.